LucasXavierChurchman/Clustering-rNBA-Post-Titles/README.md

 It wouldn't make sense to attempt to tag posts based on their title if posts that already do have tags don't have a consistent structure already.
 So, for this analysis, we'll look at posts with these tags for these reasons:

-- Highlights: Similar language is used to describe highlight clips
+- Highlights: Similar, 'exciting' language is used to describe highlight clips
 - Game Thread: Follow a consistent structure, title prefixed by "GAME THREAD".
-Should nearly trivial to cluster.
+Should nearly trivial to cluster together
 - Postgame Thread: Similar as above
 - News: Often prefixed with the article/tweet authors name, use similar buzz words
 - Discussion: Often phrased as a question
 - Roster Moves: Use similar language, use city names more often and use words like "deal" and "negotiate" often

+The initial hypothesis is that these first there will generate distinct clusters while the later 3 will be less distinct

 ![postsbytype](https://github.com/LucasXavierChurchman/Capstone2/blob/master/plots/PostsByType.png)
-- Highlights are far and away the most used type tag.
+- Highlights are far and away the most used tag type.
 This probably because almost any video posted gets this tag whether it's actually a highlight clip or instead an interview, postgame conference etc. along with the fact that people like watching and sharing highlights.
-- Similarly, any text article seems to automatically tagged as news, so it makes sense that would be the runner up.
+- Similarly, any text article/tweet seems to automatically tagged as news, so it makes sense that would be the runner up.
 - Game and postgame threads having similar counts makes sense because there's only so many games per year.
 Not a perfect 1-to-1 ratio since postgame threads are auto-generated but game threads are usually user submitted.

 <br>